jtremback/usc-client/channel-lifecycle.md

 When a judge decides to confirm a proposed channel, they send a message to usc, which signs the OpeningTx, and starts serving the channel.

 caller/open_channel - When the original channel starter's daemon (account 0) finds the fully signed opening tx being served by the judge, they check all three signatures and change the channel state to Open.
 They then save the channel.
-(Is it safe to have the channel override previously saved versions of that channel?)

 ## Updating